ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         We have supplied wiring harness products to the Automotive Industry for over 25 years.
 Our expertise has grown tremendously, where we now boast an extensive range of experience in commercial vehicles.
 These include; Ambulances, Buses, Cars, Trucks, Trailers and Vans.
 Working with the latest models in vehicle technology, our technical team also have the knowledge and skills to support wiring harnesses for any electric and hybrid system.

-        We also supply wiring harnesses to Agricultural equipment including Crop Spraying tractors, Flail Mowers and Harvesters.
+        We also supply wiring harnesses for equipment used in the Agricultural Industry.
+These include; Crop Spraying tractors, Flail Mowers and Harvesters.
 All our wiring assemblies are built to a robust and high quality standard that ensures products will withstand any environmental condition.
 seo:
   title: Wiring Harness Manufacturer | Wire Harness Production
   description: Custom quality wiring harness and wire harness products